dowenb/products/docs/index.md

 ### Requirements

-* Queue can be activated for specific products
+* Active queues guard main website from traffic due to popular products
-* Users in the queue are given encouraging feedback to keep them in the queue
+* Queuing users are given encouraging feedback to keep them in the queue
-* Users are at the front of the queue can see the product page
+* Our customers can active queueing at any time and a self-service basis

 ### User Stories